 In the Middle Ages, Arles continued to thrive as a cultural hub with its famous school of sculpture.
 However, it also experienced periods of turmoil including invasions by barbarians and wars between rival factions.

 Today, Arles remains a vibrant cultural destination with its well-preserved ancient Roman architecture and picturesque medieval streets.
-Add it to your itinerary in Provence, France.
+Add Arles, France to your itinerary in southern France.

 11 Things To Do In Arles, France